shamansir/rpd/docs/sections/api.md

 ```javascript
 ```

+Every handler receives Inlet instance as `this`.

 ----

 #### `outlet.connect(inlet) → Link`

-Establish a connection between this outlet and given inlet.
-It is exactly the same what user does when connects some outlet to some inlet using interface.
+Establish a connection between this outlet and given Inlet.
+It is exactly the same what user does when connects some outlet to some Inlet using interface.

-When connection was established, data flows through this wire perfectly, however the receiving end can decline any data on its will, for example when outlet channel type is not matching the inlet channel type or is not in the list if inlet's channel types allowed to connect.
+When connection was established, data flows through this wire perfectly, however the receiving end can decline any data on its will, for example when Outlet channel type is not matching the Inlet channel type or is not in the list if Inlet's channel types allowed to connect.

-It depends on the options, but by default it is allowed to connect one outlet to multiple inlets, but inlet may have only one connection, so when inlet is already connected to an outlet and you connect it to another, the previous one should be disconnected. <!-- TODO: control is permormed only in renderer, that's not so good-->
+It depends on the options, but by default it is allowed to connect one Outlet to multiple Inlets, but Inlet may have only one incoming connection.
+So when some Inlet is already connected to an Outlet and you try to connect other Outlet to it, the previous connection should be removed in advance. <!-- TODO: control is permormed only in renderer, that's not so good--> For user side of view, it is automatically performed by Renderer, when `config.inletAcceptsMultipleLinks` is set to `true`.

 #### `outlet.disconnect(link)`